 Does your doctor/midwife listen to your concerns and try to help?

 What Emotional Impact Does Symphysis Pubis Dysfunction Have?

 In a society where we are all expected to be super-moms breezing through pregnancy while balancing a job, family, household and social life; the crippling effects of SPD can cause emotional chaos.

-She may need help now with her with her household chores.
-She may no longer be able to exercise which can lead to self-consciousness about her pregnancy body.
-She may not be able to care for or play with other children she may have, and she may have to take time off from work which can put financial strain on the family.
+She may need help now with her household chores.
+She may no longer be able to exercise, which can lead to self-consciousness about her pregnancy body.
+She may not be able to care for or play with other children she may have, and she may have to take time off from work, which can put a financial strain on the family.

 If she can no longer drive, she may feel trapped and isolated, which can lead to resentment for the pregnancy.
 Severe SPD has been linked to depression both during and after pregnancy.